mdrmike/sato2sailing/gear.md

 This the place where you'll find information about the gear you'll need for sailing, plus resources for getting better.

-Special sailing must have is a splash gaurd (waterproof, but not warm).
-To stay warm buy mid-layers like fleece.
-Finally, to stay warm in case of capsize, your base layer clothes (including underwear) should be a skin tight clothes made of a **water wicking material** like, _bamboo, merino wool, nylon, polyester or other synthetic blend_.
+For winter months, its important to have a waterproof splash jacket—durable, lightweight  and waterproof, but not warm.
+To stay warm buy mid-layers like fleece & wool.
+Finally, to stay warm in case of capsize, your base layer clothes (including underwear) should be skin tight clothes made of a **water wicking material** like, _bamboo, synthetic blend, or merino wool_.

 ## Required Sailing Gear